 Chapter Project Awards Guide

-Chapters interested in hosting their own local concrete project award program can use this guide as a template.
+ACI Chapters interested in launching their own local concrete project award program can use this guide as a template.

 A local Chapter project award program should be designed to recognize design excellence and quality concrete construction.
 It should showcase innovation and emerging trends by awarding projects that overcome challenges and improve on existing construction technology.
 An award program can also benefit a chapter by increasing the chapter’s exposure and status within the concrete community.
 It can help build new ties with other allied organizations and drive membership.